 The Focus Forward Bright Futures program is funded by First 5 Fresno County and the Fresno County Department of Social Services.

 There are three components to Bright Futures…

-Bright Futures also prioritizes case management services made available to teen parents who are incarcerated.
-These include services such as access to job training, educational assistance, and referrals to community agencies which are provided based on the assessed needs of the family.
+Parents enrolled in the Bright Futures program are provided with case management services, mentoring and general assistance with tangible resources and referrals to community agencies which are provided based on the assessed needs of the family.